Iroko2604/Iroko2604/README.md

 - 🌱 I’m currently working on the rate of declining in the enrolment of the male gender in Christian Model College with respect to that of the female gender
 -
 -
-- 💞️ I’m looking to collaborate on advanced data analysts on this project
+- 💞️ I’m looking forward to collaborate with advanced data analysts on this project
 -
 - 📫 interested person should reach me through email: irokojames84@gmail.com